wangjohn/wangjohn.github.io/_posts/2013-08-26-rails-coding-conventions.md

 There is a tiny [official style guide][styleguide] for pull requests to Rails, but it doesn't cover all of the things you might find while writing Ruby code.
 In this post, I'll go through a couple of conventions that I've found are used throughout Rails code.

 However, I should preface everything I'm about to say with this: you shouldn't change code that is already in the codebase to conform with the style guidelines if it obscures the git history.
 Often it is tempting to change spacing or blatantly broken style, but you should refrain from doing it unless you are sure about it and have talked to a Rails Core Team member.
-While having consistent styling across the code is important, it is arguably more important for people to be able to find things easily.
+While having consistent styling across the code is important, it is arguably more important for people to be able to find things easily in the git history.

 ## Ruby Conventions